Everybody Is Talking About The Video Kyrie Irving Posted To Instagram

 Kyrie Irving posted a video to his Instagram story on Monday, and the video from Irving's Instagram account can be seen in a tweet that is embedded below from the Twitter account of Bleacher Report.

-The video on Bleacher Report's post has nearly one million views in less than a day.
+The video on Bleacher Report's post has 1.1 million views in one day.

 In the clip, the All-Star guard is putting on basketball shoes.